The study that’s making content teams nervous

 Does Google penalise AI-generated content?

-No. Google's stated position is that it evaluates content quality, not the production method.
-AI content is not penalised for being AI-generated.
-It tends to underperform because it often lacks the specific signals — original experience, direct perspective, editorial depth — that Google's quality algorithms reward.
+No. Google evaluates content quality, not production method.
+AI content tends to underperform because it often lacks specific signals — original experience, direct perspective, editorial depth — that quality algorithms reward.
 The fix is human editing, not abandoning AI tools.

 How much human editing does AI content need to rank well?

-Based on the DigitalApplied study, substantive editing brings AI-assisted content within 4% of fully human writing.
-"Substantive" means adding specific examples, sharpening the intro, removing generic filler, and adding a clear editorial point of view.
+Substantive editing brings AI-assisted content within 4% of fully human writing.
 In practice this takes 15–20 minutes per article.
 Publishing without any editing produces a 23% ranking disadvantage on average.

 If AI content ranks worse, why is everyone using it?

-Because the comparison isn't AI content vs. human content.
-It's AI-assisted content vs. no content at all, or vs. content published at a fraction of the volume.
-A team that publishes 20 AI-assisted articles per month with good editorial review will outperform a team publishing 3 human-only articles, even if the per-article quality is marginally lower.
-Volume and consistency compound over time in SEO.
+Because the comparison isn’t AI content vs. human content — it’s AI-assisted content vs. no content, or vs. content published at a fraction of the volume.
+A team publishing 20 AI-assisted articles per month with good editorial review will outperform a team publishing 3 human-only articles.

 What does the Semrush AI content study actually measure?

 Semrush analysed 42,000 blog pages ranking in the top 10 for 20,000 keywords.
 They used GPTZero to classify content as human-written, AI-assisted, or fully AI-generated, then compared ranking position distributions.
-The study also surveyed 224 SEO professionals about their perceptions of AI content performance.
-The AI detector caveat: these tools are imperfect and can misclassify human and AI content, which may introduce some noise in the classification.
+Note: AI detectors are imperfect and may introduce classification noise.